 |Managers – Appointed by members to run the business|

 In a corporation the business is owned by the shareholders, overseen and managed by the directors and the day to day operation is conducted by the officers.
 In smaller corporations, it is not uncommon for an individual to be a shareholder, director and officer.
 Shareholders of a corporation own the business based on the amount of stock they have purchased.
-With an LLC, the company can be managed by the members or the members can appoint a manager(s) to run the day to day activities of the business.
+When you form an LLC, the company can be managed by the members or the members can appoint a manager(s) to run the day to day activities of the business.
 Members own the business based on their capital contribution to the business.

 A corporation structure is much more formal than an LLC.
 LLCs have very little maintenance requirements which is why they have become so attractive to entrepreneurs.
 Corporations are required to have a board of directors appointed by the shareholders to manage the business.
 The board of directors and shareholders are required to hold annual meetings and take minutes of those meetings.
 The meeting minutes are required to be stored with the internal corporate records.
 Corporations are also required to have bylaws, which are the rules and regulations of how the company will be governed.
 Although this might seem a little overwhelming, it is not as complex as it sounds.

-With an LLC, the members/owners can choose to manage the business or appoint a manager(s) to manage the company.
+When you form an LLC, the members/owners can choose to manage the business or appoint a manager(s) to manage the company.
 The LLC is not required to hold meetings or take minutes of meetings.
 The governing document on how the company will be run is called an, “Operating Agreement.”
 Although not all states require an LLC to have an operating agreement, it is advisable to have one, especially if there are multiple members of the LLC.
 Make sure to check with your state to find out if an operating agreement will be required.

 The taxation afforded to an LLC is much more flexible than a corporation.
 C-corporation’s file a corporate tax return.
 The corporations’ corporate return and taxes are based on its net income.
 Then any of the net profits (dividends) distributed to shareholder gets taxed again.
 This is referred to as double taxation and is the main disadvantage of a C-corporation.
 A corporation that wants to avoid the potential double taxation of a C-corporation can elected to taxed as an S-corporation if all the requirements are met.
 With an S-corporation the profits of the business pass through the company to the shareholder(s) to report on their individual tax returns.